RicardoAP22/Electron-Positron-pair-production-by-Muon-Nucleus-scattering/Appendix E/Test/README.md

 For windows, insert CmakeList.txt on CMAKE and then compile with Visual Studio.
 Open the executable.

+For full use of this Test you should modify G4RiGeMuPairProductionModel by removing coment line.
+Executing this test implies you wont be able to run the graphic simulation unlees your recoment class line.

 This test its for a GEANT4 class.

 1. Recent Developments in Geant4, J. Allison et al., Nucl.
 Instrum.
 Meth.
 A 835 (2016) 186-225